wesselvdrest/designofmas/README.md

 # Simulating Evolutionary Game Theory in a N-Player Population

-_For this study we used the game Dots-and-Boxes_
+_For this study we used the game Dots-and-Boxes._

 ## Getting Started